 4: Combine factual and fictional sources

-When you are writing about a bygone era or lost civilization, you can’t exactly take a Google Street View tour.
+When you are writing a novel about a bygone era or lost civilization, you can’t exactly take a Google Street View tour.
 In this case, borrow from factual books about the lives, art and architecture of your chosen place and time period.
 If possible, find books written by people who inhabited your chosen place in the time you’re writing about.

 If, for example, you were writing about ancient Greece in the year 350 BC, you could read the writings of people who lived during this time (Aristotle, for example) to get a sense of how people expressed themselves and felt about their world.

 When archival materials are scarce, you can also rely on the work of good authors who have based their fiction in the same setting.
 Even if writing about invented settings, look for details and ideas you can borrow from other places.

 5: Build individual elements of place and time

 To create a believable setting for your novel, plan each element of setting consciously.
 Courtney Carpenter’s blog post for Writer’s Digest on the basic elements of setting in a story gives the following list of basic setting elements:

 - Locale: E.g. country, region, city as well as smaller locations (a school, a hospital, or another specific setting)